The Songs of Us

 A heartbreaking but uplifting story of love, loss and what it means to be a family, for fans of Jojo Moyes

-Fans of Jojo Moyes and Marian Keyes will love THE SONGS OF US by Emma Cooper, a charming, funny and heartbreaking novel of love, loss and what it means to be a family.
+Fans of Jojo Moyes, Cecilia Ahern and Marian Keyes will love The Songs of Us by Emma Cooper, a laugh-out-loud, funny and heartbreaking novel of love, loss and what it means to be a family.

 If Melody hadn't run out of de-icer that day, she would never have slipped and banged her head.
 She wouldn't be left with a condition that makes her sing when she's nervous.
 And she definitely wouldn't have belted out the Arctic Monkeys' 'I Bet You Look Good on the Dancefloor' in assembly at her son's school.